How Hyperpop Got Its Name

 Who actually coined Hyperpop?

-Say Hyperpop and certain images arrive in order: a pitched-up vocal, a metallic kick, a screen full of pink and cyan, a song that ends before you have finished noticing it has started.
-Almost a decade of music collapsed into a single mood board.
+Say Hyperpop and certain images arrive in order: a pitched-up vocal, a metallic kick, a screen full of pink and cyan, a song that is over before you have quite registered it began.
+Nearly a decade of music, collapsed into a single mood board.

 That is a strange origin story.
 The aesthetic predated the name by six years.
 To find where it actually came from, you have to go back to a small London record label that, in 2013, almost no one took seriously.

 In 2013 a 22-year-old Londoner named A. G. Cook started a label called PC Music.
-The records were short, glossy, often free, and they sounded like advertising jingles for Pop stars who did not exist.
-Reviewers were not sure whether the project was sincere or a long-running joke at the expense of mainstream Pop.
+The records were short and glossy — and often given away free — and they sounded like advertising jingles for pop stars who did not exist.
+Reviewers were not sure whether the project was sincere or a long-running joke at the expense of mainstream pop.
 The label's answer was that it could be both at once.

-Working adjacent to PC Music was the Scottish producer SOPHIE, whose 2015 compilation Product weaponised the same impulses with harder edges — latex-bright synths, rubber-band basslines, percussion that sounded like metal against metal.
-SOPHIE's death in 2021 ended one of the most distinctive producer voices of the 2010s, but by then the sound had escaped containment.
+Working close to that aesthetic was the Scottish producer SOPHIE, whose signature was a texture pop had not heard before: latex-bright synths, rubber-band basslines, percussion that sounded like metal struck against metal.
+She emerged on the Glasgow label Numbers rather than PC Music itself, guarded her identity for years, and in 2017 came out as a trans woman with the single It's Okay to Cry.
+Her 2015 compilation Product gave the same deliberately artificial sound harder edges.
+SOPHIE's death in 2021 ended one of the most distinctive producer voices of the 2010s, but by then the sound had spread far beyond any one label.

 The canonical bridge to the mainstream is Charli XCX's 2016 EP Vroom Vroom, produced by SOPHIE.
-It was billed as Pop and Pop critics largely refused to call it that.
-The acoustic ancestor of Charli's 2024 album brat — which spent the summer at the centre of the chart — is sitting right here, eight years earlier.
+It was billed as pop, and critics largely refused to call it that.
+The sonic ancestor of Charli's 2024 album brat is sitting right here, eight years earlier.

 100 gecs break the wall

-In 2019, an American duo named 100 gecs — Dylan Brady in Los Angeles and Laura Les in St. Louis, mostly collaborating over Discord — released an album called 1000 gecs.
-Ten tracks, 23 minutes, every PC Music habit pushed into pop-punk, ska, nu-metal and dubstep territory.
-The result was funny in a way that Pop was not supposed to be allowed to be.
+In 2019, an American duo named 100 gecs — Dylan Brady in Los Angeles and Laura Les in Chicago, both from the St. Louis area, building the record remotely by sending project files back and forth — released an album called 1000 gecs.
+Ten tracks, 23 minutes, every PC Music tic pushed into pop-punk, ska, nu-metal and dubstep territory.
+The result was funny in a way that pop was not supposed to be allowed to be.

-After the Spotify playlist appeared in August 2019, a tier of younger SoundCloud artists — glaive, ericdoa, midwxst, aldn — were swept into the bucket.
-They preferred the term digicore, which was more honest about the lineage from emo Rap and SoundCloud Hip-hop, but the label that stuck publicly was Hyperpop.
+After the Spotify playlist appeared in August 2019, a tier of younger SoundCloud artists — glaive, ericdoa — were absorbed into the same category.
+They preferred a related term, digicore: more home-recorded, more rap-centred, and more honest about the lineage from emo rap and SoundCloud hip-hop.
+But the label that stuck publicly was Hyperpop.

 The gecs track below is a useful 30-second test.
 If by the time the chorus arrives you have decided it is unbearable, you are hearing exactly what the duo intended.
-If you have decided it is brilliant, you are hearing exactly what the duo intended.
+And if you have decided it is brilliant — also exactly what they intended.

 When the excess became the chart